The Raiders

 ⏱️ Runtime & Duration

-The total runtime of The Raiders is 75 minutes (1h 15m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Raiders (1963) is 75 minutes (1h 15m).
+Directed by Herschel Daugherty, the film runs for 75 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 4.3/10, and global performance metrics, The Raiders is classified as a FLOP.
+Analyzing the overall audience sentiment, verified rating of 4.8/10, and global performance metrics, The Raiders is classified as a AVERAGE.
 It remains an essential part of the 1963 cinematic calendar.

 Frequently Asked Questions